 - Add the yogurt to the mixture and stir well with the rods until all the ingredients are well integrated.

 - We pass the yogurt to small clean and dry glass containers (or a large one of the same characteristics), cover them and place them between 4 and 8 hours in a warm area of the house or in the oven preheated to 45º and off, with the light on and without opening the door during the whole fermentation process.
 For the ferments to do their work, we must conserve the temperature very well, because if this is higher than 47º, the yogurt will be cut, and if it is lower than 43º, it will not come to curdle.

 - Once it has the consistency that we want, we take it out of the oven, leave it at room temperature until it is tempered, and then we introduce it in the fridge until serving time, where it will still thicken a bit more.

 - If you prefer, you can use almond milk or cashew instead of soy milk.

 - When choosing yogurt to prepare the recipe, it is very important that it is natural, without sweeteners and, above all, that it contains selected active ferments such as bifidus and Lactobacillus acidophilus among its ingredients.

-- To control the temperature well, the ideal is to use a kitchen thermometer, so we will ensure that we reach the ideal temperature.
-Anyway, if when checking the temperature you think that it is too high, you just have to wait for it to warm up a bit before adding the tablespoons of yogurt.
+- To control the temperature well, the ideal is to use a kitchen thermometer, so we will make sure that we reach the ideal temperature.
+Anyway, if when checking the temperature you think that it is too high, you just have to wait until it is tempered a little before throwing the tablespoons of yogurt.

-- In the event that the ambient temperature is cold, or we want to have more control over the temperature, we can also keep the yogurt in a thermos so that it is well preserved and does not drop.
+- In the event that the ambient temperature is cold, or that we want to have a greater control of the temperature, we can also keep the yogurt in a thermos so that it stays well and does not go down.

 If you have any questions, you can leave it to us in the comments.
 And if you dare and want to show your creations to the world, do not hesitate to label us, we will love to see them through the networks!